kartoteket/vue-image-upload-resize/README.md

 # Vue Image Upload and Resize
 A Vue.js Plugin Component for client-side image upload with optional resizing and exif-based autorotate.

 Based on [ImageUploader] (https://github.com/rossturner/HTML5-ImageUploader) by Ross Turner.
-The plugin makes use of two optional dependencies: [Exif.js](https://github.com/exif-js/exif-js) (for autorotate) and [JavaScript Canvas to Blob](https://github.com/blueimp/JavaScript-Canvas-to-Blob) (for blob output).
+The plugin makes use of an optional dependency [JavaScript Canvas to Blob](https://github.com/blueimp/JavaScript-Canvas-to-Blob) (for blob output).

 [![vue2](https://img.shields.io/badge/vue-2.x-brightgreen.svg)](https://vuejs.org/)